-OVERRIDING PROGRAM NO. 1: ENHANCEMENT OF MARITIME TRANSPORT SAFETY AND SECURITY [MERCHANTS SHIPS AND FISHING FLEETS]
+OVERRIDING PROGRAM NO. 1: ENHANCEMENT OF MARITIME TRANSPORT SAFETY AND SECURITY [MERCHANT SHIPS AND FISHING FLEETS]

 Projects and Activities Responsible Agency Contributing Agency/ies 1.
-Streamlining of Safety Rules and Regulations MARINA PCG, BFAR 2.
-Streamlining of maritime Transportation Security Regulations (TSRs) and other transport security OTS PCG, PN, PNP-MG 3.
-Streamlining of maritime Transportation Security Regulations (TSRs) and other transport security policies and regulations OTS MARINA, PCG, PNP- MG, PN, PPA and other port authorities 4.
-Streamlining of Rules on the Enforcement of Maritime Regulations PCG PNP-MG, PN, OTS 5.
-Codification of Safety Rules and Regulations MARINA PCG, BFAR, NTC 6.
-Codification of maritime Transportation Security Regulations (TSRs) and other transport security policies and regulations OTS MARINA, PCG, PNP- MG, PN, PPA and other port authorities 7.
-Codification of Rules on the Enforcement of Maritime Regulations PCG MARINA, OTS, PNP- MG, PN, PPA and other port authorities 8.
-Implementation and enforcement of the National Security Program for Sea Transport and Maritime Infrastructure (NSPSTMI) OTS Maritime Security Committee (MARSEC) 9.
-Review of national interest analysis relative to the ratification of CTA MARINA BFAR, PCG 10.
-Review of national interest analysis relative to the ratification of SUA 2005 Protocol PCG PNP-MG 11.
-Enhancement of Emergency Response Capability PCG PNP-MG, PPA and other authorities 12.
-Modernization of Communication System and Aids to Navigation PCG With relevant agencies 13.
-Updating of Hydrographic Services in Navigational Sea Lanes as a sequel to the established navigational sea lanes embodied in MARINA Circular No. 2015-03 and will be undertaken with the Domestic Shipping Industry Program Strategy and Component NAMRIA PCG 14.
-Enhancement of IEC on maritime safety MARINA With relevant agencies 15.
-Enhancement of IEC on maritime security OTS With relevant agencies 16.
-Development of Integrated Database System of Philippine Merchant Fleet (part of Development of Maritime Transport Safety and Security Portal (Information Sharing under the (SMIDTKC) Program) MARINA With relevant agencies 17.
-Development of Integrated Database System for Fishing Vessel (IDSFV) MARINA With relevant agencies
+Codification of Safety Rules and Regulations MARINA PCG, BFAR, NTC 2.
+Codification of Maritime Transportation Security Regulations (TSRs) and other Transport Security Policies and Regulations OTS MARINA, PCG, PNP-MG, PN, PPA and other port authorities 3.
+Codification of Rules on the Enforcement of Maritime Regulations PCG MARINA, PCG, PNP-MG, PN, PPA and other port authorities 4.
+Streamlining of Safety Rules and Regulations MARINA PCG, BFAR 5.
+Streamlining of maritime Transportation Security Regulations (TSRs) OTS MARINA, PCG, PNP-MG, PN, PPA and other port authorities 6.
+Streamlining of Rules on the Enforcement of Maritime Regulations PCG PNP-MG, PN, OTS 7.
+Implementation and Enforcement of the Security Program for Sea Transport and Maritime Infrastructure OTS Maritime Security Committee (MARSEC) 8.
+Ratification of 2012 Cape Town Agreement (CTA) Convention MARINA BFAR, PCG 9.
+Ratification of the Convention for the Suppression of Unlawful Acts Against the Safety of Maritime Navigation (SUA) 2005 Protocol PCG PNP-MG 10.
+Enhancement of Emergency Response Capability PCG PNP-MG, PPA and other authorities 11.
+Modernization of Communication System and Aids to Navigation PCG With relevant agencies 12.
+Updating of Hydrographic Services in Navigational Sea Lanes (as a sequel to the established navigational sea lanes) NAMRIA PCG 13.
+Application Programming Interface (API) (Information Sharing under the SMIDTKC Program) MARINA With relevant agencies 14.
+Enhancement of Information Dissemination Strategy on Maritime Safety and Security MARINA, OTS With relevant agencies 15.
+Development of an Integrated Database System for Monitoring of Maritime Accidents and Incidents involving Philippine Merchant and Fishing Fleets MARINA With relevant agencies 16.
+Implementation of Real-time Data Generation of the Result of Compliance Monitoring and Enforcement System MARINA With relevant agencies